 - Providing scholarships to female students “at engineering-focused universities”

-- Equal pay for equal work, regardless of gender
+- Offering equal pay for equal work, regardless of gender identity

 - Holding “Women in Tech” events to help their female employees progress their careers